Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 44.5 points eight of 13 times.

-- Michigan's games have gone over 44.5 points in eight of 13 chances this season.
+- Georgia and its opponents have gone over the current 45-point total in eight of 13 games this season.

-- The two teams combine to average 77.1 points per game, 32.6 more than the over/under in this contest.
+- The two teams combine to score 77.1 points per game, 32.1 more than the total in this contest.

-- The Bulldogs and their opponents have scored an average of 51.2 points per game in 2021, 6.7 more than Friday's total.
+- Bulldogs games this season feature an average total of 51.2 points, a number 6.2 points higher than Friday's over/under.

 Georgia Stats and Trends

-- Georgia is 7-5 against the spread and 11-1 overall in games when it puts up more than 16.1 points.
+- Georgia is 7-5 against the spread and 11-1 overall this season when the team records more than 16.1 points.

 - This year, the Bulldogs have turned the ball over 16 times, while the Wolverines have forced 16.